twosigma/Cook/README.md

 Apache Mesos is a trademark of The Apache Software Foundation.
 The Apache Software Foundation is not affiliated, endorsed, connected, sponsored or otherwise associated in any way to Two Sigma, Cook, or this website in any manner.

-© Two Sigma Open Source, LLC
+&copy; Two Sigma Open Source, LLC